Our Team

 Farouk is a digital and analytics business leader delivering organizational transformation in large companies in the UK, Europe and South East Asia.
 He is currently the pack leader of Natural Intelligence Solutions a data science consulting firm based in South East Asia.

-Known as a radical thinker and a straight talker Farouk is obsessed with bringing real change to organizations that emphasizes on exponential growth.
-He has worked with organizations in multiple industries implementing enterprise wide digital transformation projects, advisory role to C-Suite and establishing effective data and analytics teams that deliver real change to the organization.
+Known as a radical thinker and a straight talker Farouk is obsessed with bringing real change to organizations that emphasises on exponential growth.
+He has worked with organizations in multiple industries implementing enterprise-wide digital transformation projects, advisory roles to C-Suite and establishing effective data and analytics teams that deliver real change to the organization.

-Farouk’s passion for digital, data and analytics has driven his belief that data and analytics must be used for the good of the society.
-He has spoken on numerous platforms globally to underline the importance of digital, data and analytics education for our next generation.
+Farouk’s passion for digital, data and analytics has driven his belief that data and analytics must be used for the good of society.
+He has spoken on numerous platforms globally to underline the importance of digital, data and analytics education for the next generation.

 Chris Neumann